logseq/docs/CONTRIBUTING.md

 For any other contribution it helps to make changes locally so you see you can how it looks in Logseq.
 In order to do this you should:

 1. Ensure you have [git](https://git-scm.com/downloads) installed.
 2. Fork and Clone THIS REPO.
 The upstream should be set to the FORKED REPO.
-If you have no idea to do, check:
+If you need more information on what this means, read:
 * [About forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks)
 * [Cloning and forking repositories from GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop)
-3. Add the cloned local repo (of your FORKED REPO) to Logseq via the `Add new graph`button on the top left dropdown menu.
+3. Add the cloned local repo (of your FORKED REPO) to Logseq via the `Add new graph` button on the top left dropdown menu.
 Select the directory where you cloned the repo.
 4. Create a branch off of master.
 The following two commands create a branch called `branch-name` and navigates onto it.

 ```git